s1155003185/VCCProjectGenerator/README.md

 - OAuth

 ## Known Issue
+- For Generator, if version not match, it will drop the template in Document/VCC/VCCModule and clone new one.
+    But in Window version, Drop Create Method not work as Git still holds the folder a few while after executing Git Command.
+    If find that generator have generated wrong file, it may because of outdated template.
+Please remove the template and try again.
+    For example, if folder name has been changed from Uppercase to Lowercase in Git Response, Git may not be able to update because git is not case sensitive.
 - Compile unit test to slow because of linkage.
 No solution.
 - Regex is too slow